Huzaifaahmed01/Huzaifaahmed01/Readme.md

 <h1 align="left">Hi 👋, I'm Huzaifa Ahmed</h1>
-<h3 align="left">As a software engineer with a passion for building tech and innovative startups, I am passionate about leveraging my skills to solve complex problems and drive innovation.
+<h3 align="left">A software engineer with a passion for building tech and innovative startups, I am passionate about leveraging my skills to solve complex problems and drive innovation.
 I have a strong background in programming languages like Python, Javascript, Typescript, and frameworks like NestJs, Django, Flask, and ReactJs.</h3>

 - 🌱 I’m currently learning **Go, Rust, and Kubernetes**